AcrDijon/henet/README.rst

 Credits
 -------

-Henet is under MIT and uses some code from:
+Henet is under APLv2 and uses some code from:

 - rsted
 - XXX list all pieces of code I used here and there